sitMCella/azure-app-service-examples/terraform_dotnet_public/README.md

 ## Configuration

-The Terraform project is located in the directory "subscription/westeurope" and is associated to one Azure Subscription.
+The Terraform project is located in the directory "subscription/westeurope" and must be associated to one Azure Subscription.

 Specify the Subscription ID in the file `providers.tf`.

-Create one file `secret/main.json` with the following content inside each Subscription directory:
+Create one file `secret/main.json` with the following content in the current directory:
 ```
 {
   "tenant_id": "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",